jsutixvdatascyj5/notes/README.md

 1. Continuously learn new programming skills and languages: Staying current with new technology and coding languages is essential for success as an IT professional.
 2. Practice makes perfect: Coding is a skill that improves with practice.
 Dedicate time each day to practice coding and problem-solving.
 3. Collaborate with others: Programming is often a team effort.
 Work with other developers to share knowledge, solve problems, and learn from each other'S experiences.
 This can lead to a more efficient and effective work environment.

+# 2023-11-26
+- "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
+Invest time in planning and designing your program, use descriptive variable names, write modular and reusable functions, and follow best coding practices.
+Remember, code is read more often than it is written, so make it easy to understand for yourself and others who may work on it in the future."